 We have to make sure that we help those people with the greatest need for care and support.
-To do this we carry out an assessment to identify your needs, how these impact on your wellbeing, and the outcomes that you wish to achieve in your day-to-day life.
+To do this we will assess your needs, how these impact on your wellbeing, and what you’d like to achieve in your day-to-day life.

-There are three criteria for the national eligibility threshold for adults with care and support needs consists of three criteria:
+There are three criteria for the national eligibility threshold for adults with care and support needs.
+These criteria are:

 - whether your needs are due to a physical or mental impairment or illness

 - to what extent your needs affect your ability to achieve two or more specified outcomes

-- whether and to what extent this impacts on your wellbeing
+- how much this impacts on your wellbeing

-We must understand if you are able to take part in your assessment and consider whether there is significant difficulty in any of these four areas:
+We must understand if you are able to take part in your assessment or if there is significant difficulty in any of the following areas:

 - understanding the information provided